content-left-bg.png

 • met and the student is not privately conveyed every trip.
 Go to Step 2.

-Step 2 - recommend the most appropriate transport type options by:
+Step 2 – recommend the most appropriate transport assistance type options by:

-• determining the student’s current capability (rating levels 1-6) for safe, independent travel considering the required journey between home and school.
-The transport type options for the capability rating levels are:
+• determining the student’s travel capability (rating levels 1-6) for safe, independent travel considering the required journey between home and school.

-• where the identified option category conditions are not met, the student is eligible for Conveyance calculated on the distance between their residential address and the nearest school in the distance check only
+• if the conditions for the identified transport option category are not met, the student is eligible for Conveyance calculated solely on the distance between their residential address and the nearest school in the distance check.

 Step 3 – record the relevant arrangement details for the recommended transport type or types.